Skip to content

 Creating Your Google Analytics Account

 Start by visiting analytics.google.com and signing in with your Google account.
-If you don't have one, you'll need to create it first.
+If you don't have one, create it first.
 Click "Start measuring" and you'll be prompted to set up a new account.

-Choose a descriptive account name – many business owners use their company name.
-You'll then need to select what you want to measure.
-For most SMEs, "Web" is the appropriate choice, though you might also consider "Apps" if you have a mobile application.
+Choose a descriptive account name.
+Many business owners use their company name.
+Next, select what you want to measure.
+For most SMEs, "Web" is the right choice.
+You might also consider "Apps" if you have a mobile application.

 Configuring Your Property Settings

-Next, you'll set up a "property" – essentially your website within Google Analytics.
-Enter your website name, URL, and select your industry category.
-For hospitality businesses, choose "Food & Drink" or "Travel"; fitness businesses should select "Health & Fitness"; retail businesses can choose "Shopping" or the most relevant subcategory.
+Next, set up a "property".
+This is simply your website within Google Analytics.
+Enter your website name and URL, then select your industry category.
+Hospitality businesses should choose "Food & Drink" or "Travel".
+Fitness businesses should select "Health & Fitness".
+Retail businesses can choose "Shopping" or the most relevant subcategory.

-Select your reporting time zone – for UK businesses, choose "United Kingdom" to ensure your data aligns with your operating hours.
-This is particularly important for restaurants tracking dinner reservations or gyms monitoring peak workout times.
+Select your reporting time zone.
+For UK businesses, choose "United Kingdom" so your data aligns with your operating hours.
+This matters most for restaurants tracking dinner reservations or gyms monitoring peak workout times.

 Installing the Tracking Code

-This is where things get slightly technical, but don't worry – it's more straightforward than it appears.
-Google Analytics will provide you with a Global Site Tag (gtag.js), which is a snippet of code that needs to be added to every page of your website.
+This part gets slightly technical, but don't worry.
+It is simpler than it looks.
+Google Analytics gives you a Global Site Tag (gtag.js).
+This snippet of code needs to go on every page of your website.

-If you're using WordPress, the easiest method is installing a plugin like "GA Google Analytics" or "MonsterInsights".
-These plugins handle the code installation automatically.
-For other content management systems, you'll typically need to paste the code into your website's header section.
+If you use WordPress, the easiest method is a plugin like "GA Google Analytics" or "MonsterInsights".
+These plugins install the code automatically.
+For other content management systems, you usually paste the code into your website's header section.

-If you're not comfortable with code, consider asking your web developer or contacting a digital marketing agency like Byter Digital for assistance.
-Proper installation is crucial – incorrect implementation can lead to inaccurate data or no data collection at all.
+Not comfortable with code?
+Ask your web developer or contact a digital marketing agency like Byter Digital for help.
+Proper installation is crucial.
+Incorrect setup can lead to inaccurate data, or no data at all.

 Essential Configuration Steps for UK Businesses